-Founded in 2013, Change Lab is a once-in-a-degree experiential learning program open to students from all faculties.
+Change Lab is a once-in-a-degree 9-credit experiential learning program open to students from all faculties.

 Civic Innovation refers to a method that improves the lives of citizens, the functions of cities, the practice of citizenship, or the state of community affairs.
-This course weaves together advanced knowledge in Civic Issues, Social Innovation and Social Entrepreneurship, with the core practices of Dialogue, Design Thinking, and Business Model Development to allow students to become capable of producing impactful social innovations in cities.
+This program weaves together advanced knowledge in civic issues, social innovation, and social entrepreneurship.
+Students delve into the core practices of dialogue, design thinking, and business model development to become capable of producing impactful social innovations in the city of Vancouver.